pwr-Solaar/Solaar/docs/index.md

 receivers as supported by the device and receiver.
 Solaar can also control some changeable features of devices, such as smooth scrolling or function key behavior.
+Solaar keeps track of these changed settings and the GUI application restores them whenever a device connects.
+(Devices forget most settings when powered down.)
 For more information on how to use Solaar see
 [the usage page](https://pwr-solaar.github.io/Solaar/usage),
 and for more information on its capabilities see
 [the capabilities page](https://pwr-solaar.github.io/Solaar/capabilities).

 Solaar's GUI normally uses an icon in the system tray and starts with its main window visible.
 The GUI can be started in several ways